vmware-archive/geode-go-client/README.md

         client.Put("FOO", "A", 777)

         v, _ := client.Get("FOO", "A")

+        // Type assert so that we can use the value vx := v.(int32)
-        fmt.Printf("Value for A: %v\n", v)
+        fmt.Printf("Value for A: %d\n", vx)

         client.Remove("FOO", "A")
 	}

-The API only supports manipulating data (get, getAll, put, putAll, remove and removeAll).
+The API only supports manipulating data (get, getAll, put, putAll, size and remove).
 It does not support managing regions or other Geode constructs.

+Note that values returned will be of type `interface{}`.
+It is thus the responsibility of the caller to type assert as appropriate.

 To enable Geode's protobuf support, locators and servers must be started with the option `geode.feature-protobuf-protocol`.